textadventures/quest/docs/using_lists.md

   list remove(myList, player)
 }
 ```
-Alternatively, you can use the `in` operator:
+Alternatively, you can use the `in` operator (but only in a local variable or attribute; extra brackets confuse it!):
 ```
 if (player in myList) {
   list remove(myList, player)
 }
 ```

+### Adding and taking away

 The `ListCombine` function will return a new list made up by combining the two given lists.
 The lists must be of the same type.
 ```